Bioconductor/CSAMA/README.md

-# CSAMA: Statistical Data Analysis for Genome Scale Biology
+# CSAMA: Statistics and Computing in Genome Data Science

 This repository contains material for the annual 'CSAMA' course.
 <!--